Projects

 For more information contact: Dr Emma Reardon, Teaching Fellow in Hospitality, e.reardon@surrey.ac.uk

 The project will involve a small-scale evaluation of the first year of the BibliU Personal eTextbook programme.
-It will run a series of FASS focus groups to explore qualitative feedback on student experience with the Bibliu eTexts initiative, and the impact the scheme has had on their pedagogic engagement with their teaching materials.
+It will run a series of focus groups to explore qualitative feedback on student experience with the Bibliu eTexts initiative, and the impact the scheme has had on their pedagogic engagement with their teaching materials.
 There will also be work with module leads to support and enable increased student engagement with assigned reading and in-module links, encouraging students to develop their ability to read critically using features from the BibliU eTexts.

 A key deliverable will be a best practice guidance/resource/checklist to support module leaders in creating engaging, structured reading lists which can scaffold students’ learning, and embedding BibliU eTextbook content.
 A second deliverable will be the creation of a student and staff-informed case study on using BibliU to develop critical reading skills.
 This would inform the creation of a student-facing, academic skills resource, focused on helping students to use BibliU to develop their online critical reading skills, hosted on Library webpages or in SurreyLearn.
-Project findings and additional resources will be shared at a presentation at the internal L+T Conference, ‘ExciTes’, in 2021/22, a presentation at the School of Law Away Day and a Faculty Blog post.
+Project findings and additional resources will be shared at a presentation at the internal L+T Conference, ‘ExciTes’, in 2021/22, a presentation at the Surrey Law School Away Day and a Faculty blog post.
 There is also potential for an academic paper to be submitted to The Law Teacher or other relevant journal.

 For more information contact: Katy Peters, Teaching Fellow, k.peters@surrey.ac.uk and Catherine Batson, Faculty Engagement Manager, c.batson@surrey.ac.uk

-- Dr Shelini Surendran –School of Biosciences and Medicine
+- Dr Shelini Surendran – School of Biosciences and Medicine

 - Nayiri Keshishi – Library and Learning Support

-- Sanna Nurmikko-Metsola – School of Economics
+- Sanna Nurmikko-Metsola – Economics

 - Nick Edwards – Surrey Business School